 Our hunt for Alice and Lewis Carroll’s Guildford took us on a leisurely stroll, to parts of Guildford I don’t usually visit.
 It’s a circular route taking you from the Castle to the River Wey and back up Guildford High Street.

 If nothing else, you’ll enjoy visiting the castle and a tour of some of the historical buildings in Guildford.
-If you’re not feeling energetic, miss the cemetery, as it’s a steep trek up the hill to get there!
+However, if you’re not feeling energetic, give the cemetery a miss.
+It’s a steep trek up the hill to get there!

 Have you seen Alice in Guildford?
 Please feel free to comment below.